rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

-﻿Last updated October 21st, 2022
+﻿

-Migrating to a Custom User Model Mid- project in Django
+# Migrating to a Custom User Model Mid-project in Django

-Nik Tomazic

-Featured Course
- Twitter  Reddit  Hacker News  Facebook

-Test-Driven Development
-with Django, Django REST

 This article looks at how to migrate to a custom user model mid-project in Django.
 Framework, and Docker

-In this course, you'll learn how to set up a

-Custom User Model development environment with Docker in order to build and deploy a RESTful API
+In this course, you'll learn how to set up a Custom User Model development environment with Docker in order to build and deploy a RESTful API

 Django's default user model comes with a relatively small number of fields. powered by Python, Django, and Django REST Framework.

 Because these fields are not sufficient for all use cases, a lot of Django projects switch to custom user models.

-Buy Now $30
 Switching to a custom user model is easy before you migrate your database, but gets significantly more difficult after that since it affects foreign keys, many-to-many View Course relationships, and migrations, to name a few.

-To avoid going through this cumbersome migration process, Django's official Search all tutorials

-documentation highly recommends you set up a custom user model at the start of the project even if the default one is sufficient.
+To avoid going through this cumbersome migration process, Django's official Search all tutorials documentation highly recommends you set up a custom user model at the start of the project even if the default one is sufficient.

 TUTORIAL TOPICS
-Up to this day, there's still no official way of migrating to a custom user model mid- project.
-The Django community is still discussing what the best way to migrate is in api architecture aws devops

-the following ticket. django django rest framework

-docker fastapi flask front-end
+Up to this day, there's still no official way of migrating to a custom user model mid-project.
+The Django community is still discussing what the best way to migrate is in api architecture aws devops the following ticket. django django rest framework docker fastapi flask front-end

 In this article, we'll look at a relatively easy approach to migrating to a custom user heroku kubernetes model mid-project.
 The migration process we're going to use isn't as destructive as machine learning python react some of the other ones found on the internet and won't require any raw SQL task queue testing vue executions or modifying migrations by hand. web scraping

 For more on creating a custom user model at the start of a project, check out the Creating a Custom User Model in Django article.
 TABLE OF CONTENTS

-Custom User Model

-Dummy Project
-Dummy Project

 Migration Process

 Migrating to a custom user model mid-project is a potentially destructive action.
 Add New Fields Because of that, I've prepared a dummy project you can use to test the migration Django Admin process before moving on to your actual codebase.

 Rename User Table/Model